Florence Pugh

 A still from Marcella

-In the English rendition of Nikolai Leskov's Russian novella "Lady Macbeth of the Mtsensk District" by director William Oldroyd, critics argue that nothing distinctly Russian remained apart from the oppressive atmosphere of a provincial town and the looming sense of impending disaster.
+In director William Oldroyd's English adaptation of Nikolai Leskov's Russian novella "Lady Macbeth of the Mtsensk District," critics argue that nothing distinctly Russian remained except the oppressive atmosphere of a small town and the sense of looming disaster.
 The director of the drama gambled on an unusual combination: Catherine's angelic appearance and her steel character and cruelty.

 Florence Pugh in Lady Macbeth